Table of Contents

-Bulldogs skin folds should be wiped through daily with a damp cloth to prevent infection and skin irritations.
+Bulldogs skin folds should be wiped through daily and then dried to prevent infection and skin irritations.

 Avoid bathing too often with harsh shampoos.
 Instead, opt for gentle dog-specific shampoos as needed, to preserve natural protective oils on the skin.

 Inspect ears, nails, skin folds and teeth as part of your regular grooming routine, maintaining as needed.

 Sadly, Bulldogs are not an especially healthy breed overall.
 They are commonly plagued by a number of conditions, including:

 - Allergies and general skin trouble – both environmental and diet-related.